The Modern Solution to P&C Third Party Data Provider Integration

 - Much greater barrier to entry to adding new best-of-breed 3rd party data providers.

-- Decreased ability to intelligently cache and meter pay-per-use 3rd party APIs, resulting in increased spend with these vendors.
+- Decreased ability to intelligently cache and meter pay-per-use 3rd party APIs, resulting in increased spending with these vendors.

 The Modern Approach: API-led Integration